International Students

 Miscellaneous Regulations

-2. New international students are not permitted to register until all ISSS requirements are met, including attending orientation and taking the English Language Placement Test (when applicable, see English Language Proficiency Requirements section).
-All international students, are therefore, required to report to the campus to which they were admitted.
+1. New international students are not permitted to enroll in classes until all ISSS requirements are met, including attending Aggie Welcome and Orientation, the Mandatory SEVIS Check-in Session, and taking the English Language Placement Test (when applicable, see English Language Proficiency Requirements section).
+All international students, are required to the campus to which they were admitted.
 The following are the offices that a student may need to report to:

 1. Las Cruces campus: International Student & Scholar Services, Suite 101 of the Educational Services Building (575) 646-2834, isss@nmsu.edu.
 (Note: Exchange students need to report to the Office of Study Abroad in 132 Garcia Center.)